 In a tank farm, you typically find thousands of manual valves that are often part of the valve line up system to move products in-between the tanks and the loading areas.
 The valves part of the lineup procedure that are manually operated are subject to written procedures.
 Commonly, every step gets double checked (four eye principle).
-This effort by itself is time consuming and causes enormous inefficiencies.
+This effort by itself is time consuming, prone to human error and causes enormous inefficiencies.

 To further improve safety and increase efficiency around valve operations during lineup, Aloxy’s valve positioning solution is introduced.
 A LPWAN network (DASH7 or LoRaWAN) is installed and a selection of valves on the system has been equipped with the Aloxy Pulse valve position sensor.
 The Aloxy Pulse can be installed in a life storage facility without the need to modify or operate the valve.
 The valve position is now “real time” available in the control systems or on the operator’s handheld.

 Typically, during a lineup procedure, both manual and automated valves need to be operated.
 At the same time, it is equally important that all valves involved to this lineup are closed to prevent contamination or spills.
 Having the manual valve positions available in real-time by implementing the Aloxy valve position solution in the control system will give confirmation that the valve is in the correct position after the standard procedures are executed.
 At the same time, an alarm can be triggered when a valve is not in the right position and a visual check can be done to make sure the valve is in its correct position.

 Using the Aloxy Valve position solution to understand the position of all valves and the number of times they are operated can also be used in analytics to determine the ideal and most efficient lineup.